dsterentyev/droidchiselploy/README.md

 In short: Run Android Studio, import repository, wait for import complete, run buildinging...

 libdroidchiselploy.so is prebuilt chisel executable current version (1.11.5), compiled on Android device in Termux.
 It may be also run standalone in Termux or adb shell.
-If you need to use the application on other architectures - x86, x64 or armv7 (older 32-bit Android devices), you need to rebuild the installation package in Android Studio, having first downloaded the libdroidchiselploy.so executable file built for the target Android architecture to the \app\src\main\jniLibs\architecture_name directory.

 Included apk is suitable only for ARM64/aarch64 architecture (most modern Android devices).
-If you need
+If you need to use the application on other architectures - x86, x64 or armv7 (older 32-bit Android devices), you need to rebuild the installation package in Android Studio, having first downloaded the libdroidchiselploy.so executable file built for the target Android architecture to the \app\src\main\jniLibs\architecture_name directory.

 ## Disclaimer